Sarek DSL

 Quick Start

-Check out the Getting Started guide to write your first GPU kernel in minutes.
+Check out the Getting Started guide to write your first GPU kernel in minutes, or browse the Examples to see common patterns.

 How it works